jessegall/php-data-container/README.md

 The `merge()` method can be used to merge additional data into the container.
 It allows the data in the container to be easily extended or updated with new data.

+The `clear()` removes all items from the container array, except the items specified in the $except argument.

 ## Usage